QuantEcon/lecture-python.myst/lectures/lp_intro.md

 res_ex2_dual
 ```

-The optimal value for the dual problem is 141018.24, which is the same as the primal problem's.
+The optimal value for the dual problem is 141018.24, which equals the value of the primal problem.

 Now, let's interpret the dual variables.